 This vehicle is used to wash the inside walls and ceiling of the Hugh L. Carey and Queens-Midtown Tunnels.
 A custom made body was designed to fit a GMC truck chassis to build this unique vehicle for MTA Bridges and Tunnels.

-NOTE: Equipment on display is subject to change.
+NOTE: Equipment on display is to be determined and subject to change.